A Pre-Infall Magellanic Analog-Corona and Stream formation in the \textsc{HESTIA} cosmological simulations: Methodology

-Within the simulation suite, we identify an interacting dwarf galaxy pair consisting of a massive dwarf $M_{\text{host}}\sim 10^{11.5}$ M$_{\odot}$ and a smaller companion with mass $M_{\text{satellite}}\sim 10^{10}$ M$_{\odot}$.
-This system is dynamically isolated at $z=0$, located at a distance $d \gtrsim 1$ Mpc from both Milky Way and M31 analog halos, making it an ideal candidate for studying the pre-infall phase of a Magellanic analog system.
+Within one of the highest-resolution runs, we identify one of these field dwarf-systems: an interacting dwarf galaxy pair consisting of a larger host with $M_{\text{host}}\sim 10^{11.5}$ M$_{\odot}$ and a smaller companion with mass $M_{\text{satellite}}\sim 10^{10}$ M$_{\odot}$.
+This system is dynamically isolated at $z=0$, located at a distance $d \gtrsim 1$ Mpc from both the Milky Way- and M31- analog halos and produces tidally-stripped neutral gaseous structures, making it an ideal candidate for studying the pre-infall phase of a Magellanic-analog system.